mathias-ws/prog2005-assignment2/README.md

 2: change into the cloned directory: `cd assignment-2`.
 3: follow the firestore documentation to create an empty database and a service account authentication file.
 4: move the file into the current folder (`assignment-2`) and rename it to `auth.json`.
+5: to make the application more secure you need to change the hash secret.
+To do this, change the string on line 16 in the file `internal/hashing/hash.go`.
+The longer the string is, the better.
+Try to make it unguessable.
-5: follow the steps for you desired deployment method following:
+6: follow the steps for you desired deployment method following:

 ## Docker